 FACT: This is simply not true.
 Any person or company telling you otherwise is not being honest about what they can offer.
 Remember – if something seems too good to be true, it probably is.

 MYTH: Without student loan forgiveness, I’m stuck with whatever repayment terms my loan servicer gives me.

 FACT: Even if you don’t qualify for federal loan forgiveness under one of these plans, there are a number of repayment options, from Graduated and Extended Repayment to federal consolidation, that apply to a much wider range of borrowers and may make repayment more manageable.

-If you need help understanding the student loan repayment options available to you or want to learn how your student loan debt can impact your overall financial outlook, check out Student Loan Counseling from nonprofit Take Charge America.
+If you need help understanding the student loan repayment options available to you or want to learn how your student loan debt can impact your overall financial outlook, check out our Student Loan Counseling.